TheChymera/Koenigspress/README.md

 #Königspress

-Künigspress is an Octopress theme which emphasizes typography.
+Künigspress is an Octopress theme designed with emphasis on typography.
-The main goal of this theme is to provide a similar reading experience as a high-quality typeset book or .pdf file.
+The main goal of this theme is to provide a similar reading experience as a high-quality typeset book or PDF document.
-We would recommend this theme for site content requiring lengthy lecture and high immersion (e.g. memoir-like blogs, diaries, short stories, novellas).
+We would recommend this theme for site content conducive to lengthy lecture and high immersion (e.g. memoir-like blogs, diaries, short stories, novellas).

 ##Demo